nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 Where a consultation links to a profile that is not yet supported by the provider system then it is not included in the response.
 Details on how this is done can be found in the [Problem Guidance](accessrecord_structured_development_problems_guidance.html)

 Clinical items linked to the problem are always included in the response regardless of their inclusion/exclusion in other parts of the query.
-So, for example, if a consumer requests a problem that links to a medication but not explicitly request mediations in the query, the provider will still include the Medication linked to the problem as part of its response.
+So, for example, if a consumer requests a problem that links to a medication but not explicitly request medications in the query, the provider will still include the Medication linked to the problem as part of its response.

 <img src="images/access_structured/Problem_Return.png" alt="Problem Returned FHIR profiles" style="max-width:100%;max-height:100%;">